Can point cloud networks learn statistical shape models of anatomies?

+Statistical Shape Modeling (SSM) enables population-based morphological analysis, which can reveal patterns and correlations between shape variations and clinical outcomes.
+SSM can help researchers understand the differences between healthy and pathological anatomy, assess the effectiveness of treatments, and identify biomarkers for diseases (e.g., \cite{atkins2017quantitative,bischoff2014incorporating,merle2019high,carriere2014apathy,bruse2016statistical}).
+The traditional pipeline for constructing SSM entails the segmentation of 3D images to acquire either binary volumes or meshes and then aligning these shapes.
+SSM can then be constructed \textit{explicitly} via finding surface-to-surface correspondences across the cohort or \textit{implicitly} via deforming a predefined atlas to each shape sample.
+Correspondence-based shape models are widely used due to their intuitive interpretation \cite{sarkalkan2014statistical}; they comprise of sets of landmarks or \textit{correspondence points} that are defined consistently using invariant points across populations that vary in their form.
+Historically, correspondence points were established manually to capture biologically significant features.
+This cumbersome, subjective process has since been replaced via automated \textit{optimization}, which defines dense sets of correspondence points, aka a Point Distribution Model (PDM).
 PDM optimization schemes have been defined using metrics such as entropy and minimum description length \cite{cates2007shape,davies2002minimum} and via parametric representations \cite{ovsjanikov2012functional,styner2006framework}.
-However, a significant drawback of these methods is that PDM optimization must be performed on the entire shape cohort of interest, which is time-consuming and hinders inference.
+A significant drawback of these methods is that PDM optimization must be performed on the entire shape cohort of interest, which is time-consuming and hinders inference.
 To evaluate a new patient scan using PDM, the new scan must undergo segmentation and alignment, and the PDMs must be optimized again for the entire population of shapes.
 Moreover, current approaches require a complete, high-resolution mesh or binary volume representation of the shape that is free from noise and artifacts.
-Therefore, lightweight shape acquisition methods, such as thresholding clinical images, anatomical surface scanning, and shape acquired from stacked or orthogonal 2D slices, cannot be directly used for SSM \cite{timmins2021effect,3Dscanning}.
+Therefore, lightweight shape acquisition methods (such as thresholding clinical images, anatomical surface scanning, and shape acquired from stacked or orthogonal 2D slices) cannot be directly used for SSM \cite{timmins2021effect,3Dscanning}.
 Deep learning solutions have been proposed to mitigate these limitations by predicting PDMs directly from unsegmented 3D images using convolutional neural networks \cite{bhalodia2018deepssm,uncertaindeepssm,adams2022images}.
 However, these frameworks require PDM supervision and, hence, need the traditional optimization-based workflow to acquire training data.